-A Stage 1 Appropriate Assessment Screening Report and Stage 2 Natural Impact Statement have been produced.
-Implementation of the Draft Plan to be adopted has the potential to result in potential significant effects to 5 (no.) European sites, if unmitigated.
+A Stage 1 Appropriate Assessment Screening Report and Stage 2 Appropriate Assessment Natural Impact Report have been produced.
+Implementation of the Plan to be adopted84 has the potential to result in potential significant effects to 6 (no.) European sites, if unmitigated.

-The risks to the safeguarding and integrity of the Qualifying Interests, Special Conservation Interests and Conservation Objectives of the European sites have been addressed by the inclusion of mitigation measures into the Draft Plan that will, in addition to the measures already in force through the Dún Laoghaire-Rathdown County Development Plan 2022-2028, prioritise the avoidance of effects in the first place and mitigate effects where these cannot be avoided.
+The risks to the safeguarding and integrity of the Qualifying Interests, Special Conservation Interests and Conservation Objectives of the European sites have been addressed by the inclusion of mitigation measures into the Plan that will, in addition to the measures already in force through the Dún Laoghaire-Rathdown County Development Plan 2022-2028, prioritise the avoidance of effects in the first place and mitigate effects where these cannot be avoided.
 In addition, all lower-level plans and projects arising through the implementation of the Plan will themselves be subject to AA/screening for AA when further details of design and location are known.

-In-combination effects from interactions with other plans and projects was considered in the assessment and the mitigation measures incorporated into the Draft Plan are seen to be robust to ensure there will be no significant effects as a result of the implementation of the Plan either alone or in-combination with other plans/projects.
+In-combination effects from interactions with other plans and projects was considered in the assessment and the mitigation measures incorporated into the Plan are seen to be robust to ensure there will be no significant effects as a result of the implementation of the Plan either alone or incombination with other plans/projects.

-Considering measures already in force through the Dún Laoghaire-Rathdown County Development Plan 2022-2028 and having incorporated mitigation measures into the Local Area Plan, it is concluded that the Draft Dundrum Local Area Plan 2023-2029 is not foreseen to give rise to any significant adverse effects to designated European sites, alone or in combination with other plans or projects66.
+Considering measures already in force through the Dún Laoghaire-Rathdown County Development Plan 2022-2028 and having incorporated mitigation measures into the Local Area Plan, it is concluded that the Dundrum Local Area Plan 2023 to be adopted85 is not foreseen to give rise to any significant adverse effects to designated European sites, alone or in combination with other plans or projects86.
 This evaluation is made in view of the conservation objectives of the habitats and/or species, for which these sites have been designated.

-The AA process is ongoing and will inform and be concluded at adoption of the Plan.
+The AA process will be concluded at adoption of the Plan.